+Hi there, So glad you found me!
+Are we getting close to spring?
 I have my doubts.
 Sorry readers, but I was born & raised in Manitoba, Canada.
 Our prairie seasons don’t usually change in February/March.
-I hope I prove myself wrong as I’m writing this but I have a feeling that by the time I have this ready to publish on my blog…we’ll be hit with one heck of a blizzard!
+I hope to prove myself wrong as I’m writing this but I have a feeling that by the time I have this blog ready to publish …we’ll be hit with one heck of a blizzard!
 This is only the end of February.

 Well I decided that if it is just a pleasant interlude, I am going to make these moments count.
 This afternoon, I put on a jacket, grabbed my books & coffee and sat on the deck in freshly wiped chairs…and “Yes” my flip flops!